-All of these factors are taken into consideration by waste hauling companies to determine what size permanent dumpster you will need and to calculate the monthly cost of disposal.
+All of these factors help waste hauling companies determine what size dumpster you will need and the total cost of your rental.

-Once you have a few quotes in hand, it's time to get a dumpster.
-The ordering process is relatively simple, though there are some quick questions to ask your hauler before sealing the deal.
-A few questions you should ask include:
+Once you have a few quotes in hand, it's time to pick a company and set up your rental.
+The ordering process is relatively simple, but here are some quick questions to ask your hauler before sealing the deal:

 - What is the cost of extending the rental?